• Skip to main content

 Hike the Trails

-This is unspoiled nature, however, and nothing could spoil my enthusiasm for long, not when the sun had broken through the clouds and I had 22 km of hiking trails, oak trees and scrubland of honeysuckle and wild clematis in front of me.
+This is unspoiled nature, however, and nothing could spoil my enthusiasm for long, not when the sun broke through the clouds and I had 22 km of hiking trails, oak trees and scrubland of honeysuckle and wild clematis ahead of me.

 Go Bird Watching at Batéguier Pond